vinaysanwal/thecodersgig/README.md

 <p align="center">
-  <i align="center">open source social network platform for devs where they can connect and discuss technology  🚀</i>
+  <i align="center">AI Powered Open Source social network platform for devs where they can connect and discuss technology  🚀</i>
 </p>

 ⭐ Star us on GitHub — it motivates us a lot!